Classical Chinese: Pronunciation

-Adjustments of pronunciation ('harmonizing the rhymes') became popular in the Song dynasty, expecially in the commentaries of Zhu Xi.
+Adjustments of pronunciation ('harmonizing the rhymes') became popular in the Song dynasty, especially in the commentaries of Zhu Xi.

 The Ming scholar Yang Shen lampooned this practice:

 In this way, "east" can also be pronounced "west", "south" can also be pronounced "north", "up" can also be pronounced "down", and "front" can also be pronounced "back".
 No character has a correct reading, and the Odes have no correct characters.

 By the time of the Yuan and Ming dynasties, dictionaries reflected the phonology of early Mandarin.
 As the imperial examination system required the candidate to compose poetry in the shi genre, pronunciation in non-Mandarin speaking parts of China such as Zhejiang, Guangdong and Fujian is either based on everyday speech, such as in Standard Cantonese, or is based on a special set of pronunciations borrowed from Classical Chinese, such as in Southern Min.
 In practice, all varieties of Chinese combine the two extremes of pronunciation: that according to a prescribed system, versus that based on everyday speech.
 Mandarin and Cantonese, for example, also have words that are pronounced one way in colloquial usage and another way when used in Literary Chinese or in specialized terms coming from Literary Chinese, though the system is not as extensive as that of Min or Wu.

 Japanese, Korean, and Vietnamese readers of Literary Chinese each use distinct systems of pronunciation specific to their own languages.
 Japanese speakers have readings of Chinese origin called for many words, such as for "ginko" (銀行) or "Tokyo" (東京), but use when the kanji represents a native word such as the reading of 行 in 行く or the reading of both characters in "Osaka" (大阪), as well as a system that aids Japanese speakers with a Classical word order.

 As pronunciation in modern varieties is different from Old Chinese as well as other historical forms such as Middle Chinese, characters that once rhymed may not any longer, or vice versa.
 Poetry and other rhyme-based writing thus becomes less coherent than the original reading must have been.
 However, some modern Chinese varieties have certain phonological characteristics that are closer to the older pronunciations than others, as shown by the preservation of certain rhyme structures.

 Another particular characteristic of Literary Chinese is its present homophony.
 Reading Classical texts with character pronunciations from modern languages results in many homophonous characters that originally had distinct Old Chinese pronunciations, but have since merged to varying degrees.
 This phenomenon is far more common in Chinese languages than in English: for example, all of the following words had distinct Old Chinese pronunciations, but are now perfect homophones with a pronunciation of in Standard Chinese: